Find information about flytipping, how to report it and our responsibilities as householders and businesses to dispose of waste legally.

 See Keep Britain Tidy's #CrimeNotToCare campaign for more details on 'duty of care'.

 If your waste is flytipped and is traced back to you, you could be taken to court and prosecuted.
 The maximum fine is up to £50,000.
-You can also be issued with a £400 Fixed Penalty Notice for flytipping.
+You can also be issued with a £400 on-the-spot Fixed Penalty Notice for flytipping.

 To avoid getting into this situation, follow the advice below.